Gawend History, Family Crest & Coats of Arms

 The surname Gawend was first found in Wiltshire, where "the Gawens of Norrington, in the parish of Alvideston, continued in that place four hundred fifty and odd yeares.
 On the south downe of the farme of Broad Chalke is a little barrow called Gawen's Barrow, which must bee before ecclesiastical lawes were established."

 The Hundredorum Rolls of 1273 list Goselena filius Gawyne in Cambridgeshire and the Yorkshire Poll Tax Rolls of 1379 list Peter Gowyn and Emma Gawyn.

 Early History of the Gawend family

-Another 161 words (12 lines of text) are included under the topic Early Gawend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawend research.
+Another 81 words (6 lines of text) covering the years 1612, 1684, 1612 and 1642 are included under the topic Early Gawend History in all our PDF Extended History products and printed products wherever possible.

 Gawend Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 People could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Gawend name over the years has been spelled Gawen, Gaven, Gavin and others.